Pharmacy Manager - IT-Online

 - Drive the Antimicrobial Stewardship and Clinical Pharmacy Programs in the hospital

-- Drive the implementation of and compliance to the LHC quality management system
+- Drive the implementation of and compliance to the quality management system

 - Achieve required customer service levels and drive continuous improvement